 Timo Miettinen, chairman of Ensto Oy Finland, has had a close connection with art ever since he was fifteen years old.
 Together with his mother, he collected Finnish landscape paintings of the nineteenth and twentieth centuries.
-Since 2004, he and his wife Iiris Ulin are expanding the collection with contemporary art.
+Since 2004, he expands the collection with contemporary art.
 Through his work, Timo Miettinen got to know Germany and with homes in Berlin and Helsinki has remained closely connected to the country ever since.
 “In intellectual terms, Germany was always my second spiritual home.
-Now this project means I can build a bridge between Berlin and Helsinki, as I also aim to show Finnish artists not yet well known here.”
+Dealing with art means I can build a bridge between Berlin and Helsinki, as I also aim to show Finnish artists not yet well known here.”

 The collection comprises artworks by contemporary artists of various generations and nationalities, mainly paintings, drawings and sculptures, among them a series of marble sculptures from the Roman Times.